 F) What Is a Better Alternative than Coffee Drinking?

 It is best to have an alternative to coffee especially.
 How much should your hydration level be?
 If you want to reduce the number of cups of coffee then, it’s best to try to have non-caffeinated beverages.

 While drinking cups of coffee may seem natural, several options can provide your body with the same degree of energy without caffeine.
 Kombucha, green tea, hot water with lemon and honey, apple cider vinegar drink, or even chai are all fermented liquids that can aid.
 Fruit juices, fresh fruits, or simply hydrating water are all beneficial.
 Whether you drink it first thing in the morning, after lunch, or on busy days when you have a deadline, the drink you consume should contain some supplementary; nourishment that benefits you rather than depletes your body.

-Does coffee dehydrate you?
 You need to know how much water you should have in a day.
 We need to know how much your fluid intake should be for one day.
 Your breath, sweat, urine production, and bowel movements all lose water every day.
 You must refill your body’s water supply by drinking water-containing beverages and eating water-containing foods for it to work correctly.
 So, how much fluid does a healthy adult in a temperate environment require?
-The National Academies of Sciences, Engineering, and Medicine of the United States decided that a sufficient daily fluid consumption is as follows:
+The National Academies of Sciences, Engineering, and Medicine of the United States decided that sufficient daily fluid consumption is as follows:

 *Women should drink approximately 11.5 cups (2.7 liters) of water every day.

 Water, other beverages, and food are all included in these guidelines.
 Food- accounts for around 20% of daily fluid intake, with liquids accounting for the rest.